SnowTough/SnowTough/README.md

 - 👋 Hi, I’m @SnowTough
-- 👀 I’m interested in singing, music production, gaming
+- 👀 I’m interested in singing, music producing, riding...
+Too many hobbies
-- 🌱 I’m currently learning web front-end development
+- 🌱 I’m currently learning web back-end development
-- 💞️ I’m looking to collaborate on the company that I can make me money
+- 💞️ I’m looking to collaborate on the company that I can make me money wanna be richer
 - 📫 How to reach me.
 Sorry I am mysterious.

 <!---